A Day In The Life of an Episcopal Service Corps Member

 - Additional program time will be dedicated to professional development to best position and prepare Fellows for life and work after Assisi House.

 Leadership of the Episcopal Church of New Hampshire will provide a spiritual framework for the Assisi House community but we will welcome ESC members from other denominations and their traditions and needs will influence the intentional Christian community in residence.
 Fellows will spend 8-10 hours per week in deepening their spiritual life together and exploring vocational discernment that can build links between their nonprofit placement experiences and their life after participation in the Episcopal Service Corps.
 A modified Franciscan Rule will frame the Assisi House approach to spirituality, but we will support and cultivate the spiritual and vocational interests of the members in residence.
 We will support members in exploring how to understand and integrate spiritual formation and vocational discernment with the mission of the Fellow's work site.
-We plan to use a combination of on-site presentations with guest speakers and group site visits to support the member's spiritual awareness and vocational discernment.
+Each Assisi Fellow is matched with a Spiritual Director for one on one conversation, discernment and formation.
+We use a combination of on-site presentations with guest speakers and group site visits to support the member's spiritual awareness and vocational discernment.

 Second Start, founded in 1971, is a private non-profit educational corporation.
 They offers a wide variety of programs designed to improve the economic and educational well-being of New Hampshire residents, including helping people become more productive workers, family members and community citizens.
 They provide supportive, affordable and effective educational programs, including: adult basic education, job training and career counseling, education and training for at-risk youth, and child care services.
 Work at this organization will be in their First Start Childrens' Center.
 Learn more about Second State at their website: http://www.second-start.org.